spatel991/delta_challenge/README.md

 Parts:
 1. See the 'delta_booking_test_scenarios_masterlist' document
 2. See 'manual_test_case_A004' and 'manual_test_case_F010' document
-3: See automated test work in the GitHub repo or included Selenium python scripts.
+3. See automated test work in the GitHub repo or included Selenium python scripts.
-Added 4.
-Attempting to automate a sanity test for searching for ATL<->PBI but faced issues with the calender component.
+4. Attempting to automate a sanity test for searching for initial booking ATL<->PBI but faced issues manipulating with the calender component.

 Challenges Faced:
 1. Focusing on smaller step tests vs full interaction, documenting as I go to not loose thought.